Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. The non-zero cross-correlation energy mediated by interference

-In the case of incoherent fields, the cross-correlation energy and the respective terms (\ref{eq132}) and (\ref{eq136}) are equal to zero due to the non-correlation of such fields.
-The coherency of the unit-fields should be considered as the necessary condition of existence of the cross-correlation energy.
-One should not confuse here the coherency and cross-correlation of the two fields in the same [$(P,t)=(P_1,t_1)=(P_2,t_2)$] space-time points, which is related to the cross-correlation energy, with the coherency associated with the cross-correlation between the fields in the different [$(P_1,t_1)\neq (P_2,t_2)$] space-time points of the amplitude or intensity interferometry.
+In the case of the incoherent unit-fields having absolutely random phases, both the term (\ref{eq132}) averaged over any time $\Delta t$ and the respective energy (\ref{eq136}) are equal to zero due to the non-correlation of such fields.
+Naturally, the increase of the degree of coherence (phase correlation) increases the time-averaged cross-correlation energy of the partially coherent unit-fields.
+Notice, the cross-correlation energy (\ref{eq136}) averaged over the time $\Delta t >> 1/\Delta \varepsilon_{0nm}$ does vanish if the {\it{coherent}} unit-fields (particles) with the constant phases $\alpha _n$ and $\alpha _m$ are {\it{distinguishable}} ($\mathbf {k}_{0n} \neq \mathbf {k}_{0m}$ and/or $m_{0n} \neq m_{0m}$, respectively $\varepsilon_{0n} \neq \varepsilon_{0m}$). {\it{The property explains physically which particles are identical or non-identical.
+The coherency of the identical ($\mathbf {k}_{0n} = \mathbf {k}_{0m}$ and $m_{0n} = m_{0m}$, respectively $\varepsilon_{0n} = \varepsilon_{0m}$) unit-fields (particles) should be considered as the necessary condition of existence of the cross-correlation energy}}.
+One should not confuse here the coherency and cross-correlation of the two fields in the same [$(P,t)=(P_1,t_1)=(P_2,t_2)$] spacetime points, which is related to the cross-correlation energy, with the coherency associated with the cross-correlation between the fields in the different [$(P_1,t_1)\neq (P_2,t_2)$] spacetime points of the amplitude or intensity interferometry.